 Merely having a desire to create the next Facebook or some equally groundbreaking application is far from enough to assure your success in this kind of endeavor.
 You need to make hundreds of thousands of decisions to ensure the project’s success.
 Without a doubt, one of the core decisions that will determine the outcome is which methodology you choose.
 As the Agile vs Waterfall standoff continues, these methodologies have both proven to be efficient and trustworthy.
 However, each has its advantages and disadvantages, and, consequently, each of them should be used under certain circumstances for certain projects and teams.
 As is often the case, the project that is managed well using the Agile methodology may turn out to be a disaster if managed with the Waterfall methodology, and vice versa.

-As this decision is crucial for the future success of the project, we invite you to take a closer look at Agile and Waterfall methodologies, their benefits and downsides, and determine which is the best fit.
+As this decision is crucial for the future success of the project, we invite you to take a closer look at Agile and Waterfall methodologies, their benefits and downsides and determine which is the best fit.
+(Read more: Agile Software Development Guide: What It Is, Its Core Values And The 7 Best Agile Tools In 2019)

 Waterfall: Pros & Cons